 a) The mobile device can transmit on only one radio at a time.
 The target radio shall not transmit while the originating radio is transmitting.

-b) While the originating radio is receiving, the target radio shall not transmit in a manner causing interference to the source radio receiver.
+b) While the originating radio is receiving, the target radio shall not transmit in a manner causing interference to the originating radio receiver.

 c) Prior to handover completion, only the originating radio link is used to support data transfer. (or delete it)